News

-Understanding the effectiveness and cost-efficiency of BDS for agricultural SMEs in Africa
+Understanding the economics of BDS in African agriculture

 Business development services (BDS) are integral in supporting agricultural small and medium enterprises to grow and thrive, but the effectiveness and cost-efficiency of such programmes remain poorly understood.
 Small Foundation is delighted to share research findings to further understanding of the economics behind BDS provision to the agricultural sector in sub-Saharan Africa.